 If like most people you are running a virtualised environment, then the ESU costs are calculated from the licenses required to cover the host systems which that virtual machine could be run from.

 This option is only available to customers with active software assurance on the server licenses and must continue the software assurance whilst also paying for the Extended Security Updates (ESU).
-The ESU costs are roughly 75% of the license cost and available in yearly bundles 1, 2 or 3 years…… seriously expensive !!
+The ESU costs are roughly 75% of the license cost and available in a year SKU followed by year 2 and then year 2, with the prices typically doubling every year……. seriously expensive !!

 Move the workload to Azure for free Extended Support Updates